mintopia/RaspiWiFi/Readme.txt

 RESETTING THE DEVICE:

-== If GPIO 18 is pulled HIGH for 10 seconds or more the Raspberry Pi will reset all settings, reboot, and enter "Configuration Mode" again.
-It's useful to have a simple button wired on GPIO 18 to reset easily if moving to a new location, or if incorrect connection information is ever entered.
-Just press and hold for 10 seconds or longer.
+== If GPIO 23 (S2) is pulled LOW for 10 seconds or more the Raspberry Pi will reset all settings, reboot, and enter "Configuration Mode" again.
+Just press and hold S2 for 10 seconds or longer.

+== If GPIO 24 (S1) is pulled LOW for 5 seconds or more the Raspberry Pi will shut down.
+Just press and hold S1 for 5 seconds or longer.

 == You can also reset the device by running the manual_reset.py in the /usr/lib/raspiwifi/reset_device directory as root or with sudo.